d-negatu/vibetune/README.md

 ----
-VibeTune is a locally hosted, cross-platform application that turns music sharing into a social experience.
+Vibetune is a locally hosted, cross-platform application that turns music sharing into a social experience.
 This prototype supports droping vibe posts, managing playlists and matchmaking based on shared music tastes.